shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 10. Pipeline expression builder dialog opens.
 Enter **@variables('varTempCounter')**.
 Feel free to type this expression in, or use the menu to select the functions, or copy and paste it in.

-11. Click on OK.
+11. Click on **OK**.

     ![](../media/lab-05/image44.jpeg)

     >**Note:** This function sets the value of variable varCounter to the value of variable varTempCounter (varCounter = varTempCounter).
-At the end of each iteration both varCounter and varTempCounter have the same value.
+At the end of each iteration, both varCounter and varTempCounter have the same value.

 ### Task 12: Configure Wait Activity